SC-Tech-Program/FAQs/Workshops_Authors.md

 A: Yes, please limit workshop organizers to four for simplicity of communication.
 You are welcome to include more participants on your scientific or steering committees.

+**Q: Is my workshop required to participate in the reproducibility initiative?**

+A: While participation in the reproducibility initiative is highly encouraged for all Workshops organizers, you can explain why your workshop does not want to partake in this initiative.
+This step can also be omitted if your workshop will not publish proceedings.
+Please refer to the Reproducibility Initiative for more information.

 Review Criteria
 ----------------